 3. Your system repeatedly slows down, crashes, freezes—or the links you click take you to inaccurate web pages

 A sluggish, glitchy computer that freezes a lot—or completely misleading links in online content—are more obvious signs that malware has infiltrated your system, most likely because you clicked on malicious adware at some point.
-While software like System Mechanic can clean up your computer—and speed it up big time—there are important proactive measures you should be taking, too.
+While software like System Mechanic can clean up your computer —there are important proactive measures you should be taking, too.

 One of Levin’s top rules for avoiding malware is to “run antivirus software and update it regularly.”
 And when it comes to software that will thwart adware and malware before it even finds a point of entry, Malwarebytes is the clear winner.